Student Life Policies and Procedures

-All solicitations and sales on the university campus must have prior approval from the College Union Office, which is located on the ground floor in the College Union.
+All solicitations and sales on the university campus must have prior approval from the Campus Life Office, which is located in the College Union.

 West Liberty University is determined to provide a campus environment free of violence for all members of the campus community.
 For this reason, WLU does not tolerate stalking.
 Perpetrators of such acts will be pursued to the fullest extent possible.
 WLU is also committed to supporting victims of stalking through the appropriate provision of safety and support services.